 - If you have installed HTC Sync, Samsung Kies or any other Android PC Suite, uninstall it.

 - Turn on USB Debugging on your Verizon HTC One.
-If you do not know how to do it, read this tutorial.

 - Go to Settings> Security> Screen Lock and select “None”.
 In other words, disable all kinds of lockscreen security modes like Pattern, PIN, Facelock or Password.